-The Hemp Industry Daily is estimating 2019 CBD sales in the U.S. will surpass 2018 by 133%, and by 2024, it will exceed $10 billion.
-One of the most significant increases for CBD-infused products is the food and beverage industry.
+The Hemp Industry Daily is estimating that 2019 CBD sales in the U.S. will surpass 2018 by 133%, and by 2024, it will exceed $10 billion.
+One of the most significant increases in the use of CBD-infused products is occurring in the food and beverage industry.

 Drive brand sales with organic social media traffic